nikosefthymiou/CSE1500-mastermind/README.md

 ## How to play

-URL for playing the game: https://mastermind-multiplayer.herokuapp.com/
+URL for playing the game with a friend of yours online: https://mastermind-multiplayer.herokuapp.com/

+## How to run locally

+In case you want to run the server locally, it requires ``node express``.
+You can then run with ``npm start`` command and the server will listen to ``http://localhost:5000/``.

 ## Splash Screen